f4b6a3/uuid-creator/README.md

 > **NOTE:**
 > A UUID version is a [**UUID subtype**](https://www.rfc-editor.org/rfc/rfc9562#name-iana-uuid-subtype-registry-).
 The word "version" is not used in the sense that a higher version number makes the previous one obsolete.
 There are 8 subtypes of UUID and each of them is assigned a number; for example, a UUIDv7 is a UUID of subtype 7.
 Likewise, a UUID variant is a [**UUID type**](https://www.rfc-editor.org/rfc/rfc9562#section-4.1).
 There are 4 types of UUID: (1) the prehistoric one, (2) the one described in RFC 9562, (3) the one belonging to Microsoft and (4) the one reserved for the future.
 RFC 9562 retains the terms “version” and “variant” for compatibility with previous specifications and existing implementations.

-> **PERSONAL NOTE:**
-> The library can do a lot more than the examples above (much more than I should have done).
-So I sincerely hope that most people are satisfied with this.
-In other words, your like is my payment.
-Anther thing I want to say is that the name of this software is UUID Creator or uuid-creator.
-Use "f4b6a3" or "com.github.f4b6a3" only when necessary to avoid doubt, as this is just a unique package name to follow Java convention (I know it wasn't a good idea, but I can't change it anymore).

 Alternative API
 ------------------------------------------------------

 [`GUID`](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator/latest/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/alt/GUID.html) is an alternative implementation to the classic JDK's UUID.
 It also serves as a standalone generator, independent from the rest of the library.
 This may result in fewer classes being loaded.

 This new API was also designed to be an alternative to [`UuidCreator`](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator/latest/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/UuidCreator.html) with three goals in mind: clean interface, simple implementation, and high performance.
 It was inspired by popular libraries for [Javascript](https://www.npmjs.com/package/uuid) and [Python](https://docs.python.org/3/library/uuid.html).

-Additionaly, it does not block during GUID generation due to the **non-cryptographic** random number generator used by its factory methods.
-However, it is not recommended when the security of “cryptographic quality” generators is considered necessary.

 ```java
 GUID guid = GUID.v1();